Amid Opioid Prescriber Crackdown, Health Officials Reach Out To Pain Patients

 "This is an opportunity to really change your life and get to be the person that you really want to be," she says.

-One of medical practices shuttered by the federal take-down is in the small town of Carthage, Tenn.
+One of medical practices shuttered by the federal takedown is in the small town of Carthage, Tenn.
 Dr. Bowdoin Smith is charged with prescribing controlled substances without a legitimate medical purpose.

-Suzanne Angel is a state-funded outreach nurse in the area, who is helping reach patients in wake of the crackdown.
-She's been warning local hospital and emergency responders to be on alert for patients who may act out of desperation to find addictive narcotics or who may even be suicidal.
+Suzanne Angel is a state-funded outreach nurse in the area who is helping contact patients in wake of the crackdown.
+She has been warning local hospital and emergency responders to be on alert for patients who may act out of desperation to find addictive narcotics or who may even be suicidal.
 This month, the Food and Drug Administration has acknowledged the risk of serious harm for patients who are abruptly taken off opioids and issued new guidance to prescribers for how to safely taper patients off high dosages of opioids.

-"I'm sure that they feel depression, despair, maybe anger and fear about 'who is going to take care of me' and 'is there going to be any support or services out there for me?'
-Angel says.
+"I'm sure that they feel depression, despair, maybe anger and fear about 'who is going to take care of me?' and 'is there going to be any support or services out there for me?' " Angel says.
 "I don't want them to feel alone."

-Angel says there are now more alternatives to opioids, and it's possible they could find another pain clinic.
+Angel says there are now more alternatives to opioids, and it's possible patients could find another pain clinic.

 Because of the current legal focus on opioids, it can be much harder to obtain heavy dosages.
 And among the thousands of patients getting their medication through questionable providers, many have very legitimate needs.

-Note: An earlier version of this story incorrectly said a crackdown on overprescribing doctors in Appalachia was announced in November.
-The task force was announced in late October.